-Our Male Health Education DVD, A lot of Aboriginal men sort of keep it to themselves, provides health professionals with the knowledge and skills to initiate dialogue and engage with Aboriginal and Torres Strait Islander males about the potentially tricky topic of male reproductive health.
+Our Male Health Education video series, A lot of Aboriginal men sort of keep it to themselves, provides health professionals with the knowledge and skills to initiate dialogue and engage with Aboriginal and Torres Strait Islander males about the potentially tricky topic of male reproductive health.

-The DVD includes a series of interviews with a number of health professionals working with Aboriginal and Torres Strait Islander males and medical specialists with expertise in male reproductive health issues.
+The videos includes a interviews with a number of health professionals working with Aboriginal and Torres Strait Islander males and medical specialists with expertise in male reproductive health issues.
 Topics covered include:

 - Male friendly health services

 - Starting to work with Aboriginal and Torres Strait Islander men

 - Role of the Aboriginal Health Worker

 - Links between erectile dysfunction and chronic disease

 The whole video series has been accredited as a health education activity by the Royal Australian College of General Practitioners (RACGP) with 4 Category 2 QI&CPD points and the Australian College of Rural and Remote Medicine (ACRRM) with 2 core PDP points.
 To claim points, view the video series then complete the evaluation activity.

 The videos can also be used in workplace professional development.
 If you intend to use the videos for group training (e.g. in a workshop or presentation), please let us know how you will be using it.
 We would also be happy to receive any photos of the video in use at your training event.